 According to leading market research group Mintel, “meat from animals will shift away from the center of the plate.”
 Meat consumption is high - in Mintel’s research on packaged red meat, nearly nine in 10 consumers in the U.S., Brazil, and select European countries reported eating meat.
 Unsurprisingly, staples like beef and chicken were flying off the shelves as consumers stocked up.
 As we enter the “new normal” post-COVID-19, consumers will continue to buy meat, but more likely in smaller quantities and with lower frequency.

 The protein shortage – whether real or imagined – could drive consumers toward plant-based meat alternatives.
-According to The Good Food Institute, the industry has been flirting with the mainstream for the last few years, with U.S. retail sales of plant-based foods jumping more than 11% in 2019 to a record $5 billion.
+According to The Good Food Institute, the industry has been flirting with the mainstream for the last few years, with U.S. retail sales of plant-based foods jumping more than 11% in 2019 to a record of $5 billion.

 4. Sustainability Could Suffer